camlp5/camlp5/README.md

 ## Problems

-If you have problems to compile your source files with this version of Camlp5, the reason can be that there the new type 'location' is now abstract.
+If you have problems compiling your source files with this version of Camlp5, please contact me (Chet Murthy <chetsky@gmail.com>) and I'll help you resolve them.
+I can't promise, but it's likely I can just fork your repo, fix the problem, and send you a PR.

+For really old code, the reason can be that there the new type 'location' is now abstract.
 Consider looking at the file UPGRADING.

 ## Author